How to Change a Car Battery

 - If you’re parked on an incline, place a wedge or wooden block behind your vehicle’s tires to ensure it stays secure.

-- Depending upon the make and model of your vehicle, the battery may be located under the hood, in the trunk, or elsewhere.
+- Depending on the make and model of your vehicle, the battery may be located under the hood, in the trunk, or elsewhere.

 - Part or all of the battery may be covered, which you will need to remove.

 - If you have a hard time locating the battery, consult your owner’s manual.

 - Car batteries, like regular AA batteries, have positive and negative ends.

 - The positive (+) end is identified with a red plastic cover or connected to red wires, while the negative (-) end will have black markings.

 - Always remove the negative cable first.
 Use a wrench to loosen the nut on the black/negative (-) end of the battery.

 - Detach the black/negative (-) cable from the battery.